woodysee/delivery-and-debts/README.md

 "DELIVERY AND DEBTS"

-This was made with HTML, CSS, Javascript & jQuery.
+This browser game was made with HTML, CSS, Javascript & jQuery.
 ___________________________________________________________

 INSTRUCTIONS
 ___________________________________________________________

 To start playing,

 1. Select index.html.
-2. Open index.html in either Chrome, Firefox or Safari.
-This web game was not tested in other browsers.
+2. Open index.html in your browser.
+    This browser game was tested with Google Chrome 58.0.3029.110 (64-bit), Mozilla Firefox 53.0.3 (64-bit), and Apple Safari Version 10.1.1 (12603.2.4).
 3. You will arrive at a green landing page with the game title "Delivery & Debts".
 4. Under Game, click the button "Play".

-    IMPORTANT
+    IMPORTANT:
     You will immediately begin playing after the click of the button.
 Please read the Game Rules FIRST below before commencing with the game.
 ___________________________________________________________